Robertvdspoel/Delphi-PAT-2025/ReadMe.md

 o	Check the color dialogue for custom colors
 -	Check the FindPlane Function for an awesome algorithm
 -	Check the status bars on the admin summary page

+##### Please note that ceratain ways of coding had to be applied to allign with my education system curriculem- such as that I was not allowed to use Breaks